Aashish-Yadav7/LLMs-Kingdoms/README.md

 `military.py` to use real region adjacency for movement/attacks instead of an abstract "kingdom vs kingdom" model.
 Tell me its format (list of regions + borders? image + coordinates?) and I'll adapt the loader.

+There are more updates to come development is in process